Yona Speidel: Early career

-From 2000 to 2010, Our Lady J freelanced as a collaborative pianist and musical director in New York City for multiple classical and musical theatre institutions, including American Ballet Theatre, Alvin Ailey American Dance Theater, and the Mark Morris Dance Group.
-In 2004, Lady J met Lady Gaga at the CAP21 musical-theater conservatory in New York, where she served as an accompanist and music director.
+From 2000 to 2010, Speidel freelanced as a collaborative pianist and musical director in New York City for multiple classical and musical theatre institutions, including American Ballet Theatre, Alvin Ailey American Dance Theater, and the Mark Morris Dance Group.
+In 2004, Speidel met Lady Gaga at the CAP21 musical-theater conservatory in New York, where she served as an accompanist and music director.

-Our Lady J made her Carnegie Hall debut with the New York City Gay Men's Chorus in 2004, and continued to perform as their pianist until 2007.
+Speidel made her Carnegie Hall debut with the New York City Gay Men's Chorus in 2004, and continued to perform as their pianist until 2007.
 In 2008, she returned to Carnegie Hall to perform with Justin Vivian Bond in The McGarrigle Christmas Hour concert.

-Our Lady J toured and performed with pop singer Sia from 2012 to 2014.
+Speidel toured and performed with pop singer Sia from 2012 to 2014.

-Our Lady J released her first studio album in 2013, titled Picture of a Man.
+Speidel released her first studio album in 2013, titled Picture of a Man.

-From 2014 to 2015, Our Lady J performed as a guest musician on RuPaul's Drag Race seasons 6 and 7.
+From 2014 to 2015, Speidel performed as a guest musician on RuPaul's Drag Race seasons 6 and 7.

-In 2014, Our Lady J coached Andrew Garfield for Arcade Fire's music video "We Exist".
+In 2014, Speidel coached Andrew Garfield for Arcade Fire's music video "We Exist".
 The video is described by Arcade Fire as telling "the story of a young person's struggle with gender identity", depicting Garfield as a gender-nonconforming person who is assaulted at a bar, but later finds acceptance at an Arcade Fire concert.